-Individual vigilance and good hand hygiene is also vital to maintaining a safe and healthy environment.
-Washing hands regularly with soap and warm water for at least 20 seconds, using hand sanitizer as an alternative when hand washing isn't readily accessible, avoiding touching eyes, nose, and mouth with unwashed hands, and covering coughs and sneezes all go a long way toward preventing the spread of illness.
+Consistent practice of proper hand hygiene is also necessary to maintain a safe and healthy environment.
+Washing hands regularly with soap and warm water for at least 20 seconds, using hand sanitizer as an alternative when hand washing isn't readily accessible, avoiding touching eyes, nose, and mouth with unwashed hands, and covering coughs and sneezes with the inside of the elbow all go a long way toward preventing the spread of illness.